 From Fuller's perspective, most of the world's economic problems stemmed from a failure to industrialize on a global scale.
-He was unimpressed with the idea that a country's economic success required a particular type of political system.
+He was unimpressed with the idea that economic success was closely linked to the political system of a country.
 Fuller (1969) argued that the success of an economy depended more on the citizen's "industrial machinery and their energy distribution networks" than on their political systems (p.
 181).
 He considered the shift to global industrialization as an evolutionary step as significant as the earlier shift from hunting and gathering to agriculture.

 In the decades since his death, the telecommunications, computer and electronics industries have demonstrated the validity of his insights regarding the economic transformative effects of technology.
-In a seminal article, Gordon E. Moore (1965), one of the founders of

-Fairchild Semiconductors and, later, Intel, formulated the concepts that later became known as Moore's Law, which postulates that the number of transistors that can be placed on an integrated circuit has doubled approximately every two years.
+In a seminal article, Gordon E. Moore (1965), one of the founders of Intel, formulated the concepts that later became known as Moore's Law, which postulates that the number of transistors that can be placed on an integrated circuit has doubled approximately every two years.
 This exponential technological improvement is responsible for increasing power of computers at the same time that their prices are decreasing.
 Although Fuller may not have been aware of Moore's Law, he certainly recognized similar processes at work in other areas of technology.

 Fuller regarded the planet as a whole (Spaceship Earth) as the appropriate level of analysis for determining the efficacy and efficiency of the economy.
 From this perspective, he found both socialism and capitalism wanting.
 Relying on the metaphor of Spaceship Earth, Fuller (1968) noted that "[d] ifferent parts of the crew speak different languages and are frequently at war with each other.
 Actions are uncoordinated, unplanned and made without consideration for the good of the whole" (p.
 59).
-To solve these problems, Fuller urged large-scale planning based on the most comprehensive thinking possible.
+To solve these problems Fuller urged large-scale planning and the most comprehensive thinking possible.